Welcome to the LL.M. in U.S. Law program!

 Eitel Building City Apartments

-First Week is our orientation program and your first week of law school classes.
-During First Week, you will complete orientation, Lawyering Skills for LL.M.
-Students and the Academic Success Program (more details below).
-Our goal is to introduce you to the study of U.S. law and life at UST School of Law, and to build community.
+Orientation is typically held during the third week of August.
+During orientation week you will begin Lawyering Skills for LL.M.
+Students.
+Our goal during orientation is to introduce you to the study of U.S. law and life at St. Thomas Law, and to build community.

-First Week is mandatory and includes many opportunities to get to know the campus community, including through your first class with Professor Robert Kahn.
-Your full class schedule will be shared with you in August.
+Orientation is mandatory and includes many opportunities to get to know the campus community, including through your first class, Lawyering Skills with Professor Robert Kahn.
+Course information and pre-work is sent out in August.

-If you have questions about First Week, please contact the Office of Admissions at (651) 962-4895, or email firstname.lastname@example.org.
+If you have questions about Orientation, please contact the Office of Admissions at (651) 962-4895, or email email@example.com.

-In April, Admissions will email you with the list of courses available for fall 2015 along with more course selection information from Joel Nichols, Associate Dean for Academic Affairs.
+In June, Admissions will email you with the list of courses available for fall 2021 along with more course selection information from Joel Nichols, Associate Dean for Academic Affairs.
 Once you have had some time to review the course options, we will schedule a time for you to discuss your particular interests with Professor Rob Kahn, who advises our LL.M. students and teaches the required LL.M.
 Lawyering Skills course.
 He can also make recommendations in terms of elective credits.
-You will then complete a registration form and submit that to Admissions no later than May 15.
+You will then complete a registration form and submit that to Admissions.
 We will work with the registrar to complete the course registration process.

 You will take 11-13 credits in your first semester at the University of St. Thomas School of Law.
 Of these, 5 credits are required and will automatically be registered for you (Mentor Externship, 1 credit, and Lawyering Skills for LL.M.
 Students, 4 credits).